What Is Kopi Luwak?

 Ok, let’s rephrase this.
 Any brewing method is fine, as long as you enjoy it.
 Here is some useful advice:

-- Make sure you choose a great coffee maker, and not an average one.
+- Make sure you choose a great coffee maker and not an average one.
 If you are a drip coffee lover, a manual dripper makes the most sense.
 But if you have to use an electric drip coffee machine, make sure you use one of these.

 - If you love espresso, just stay away from cheap brewers.
 Civet coffee is too expensive to end up in a steam espresso maker.
 Civet coffee is great for pulling a great shot, but so are less expensive coffees that we review in our article about espresso beans.

 - Make sure you don’t under-extract or over-extract civet coffee.
 Out of the two mistakes, over-extraction is less obvious, since kopi luwak is less bitter than your regular coffee.